hidashhi/api-doc/api/js/README.md

 },
 </pre>

+The `url` is by default prepended with the domain for the HidashHi CDN.
+If you want to use sound files from your own source, just set `$hi.Audio.external = true` and it will not be prepended anymore.

 The `trigger` function just hooks up to events on `$hi` and uses the given `fnPlay` and `fnStop` functions to determine when the sound should start playing and when it should be stopped again (in the case of a looped sound).
 The default `trigger` for the `welcome` sound looks like this:
 <pre>
 function(fnPlay, fnStop){